Skip to main content

 • stability

-The game is generally well-optimized and performs well across various systems, including the Steam Deck and high-end PCs.
-However, users report frequent bugs and glitches that can disrupt gameplay, with some crashes leading to lost progress.
-Despite these issues, the developer is noted for their transparency and commitment to improving stability.
+The game is generally well-optimized and performs well on various hardware, including the Steam Deck and high-end PCs, but users report frequent bugs and glitches that can disrupt gameplay.
+While some players find the issues annoying, others appreciate the developer's transparency and commitment to improvements.
+Overall, the stability is described as a mixed experience, with notable performance on most systems but persistent bugs that need addressing.

 • “Runs great on Steam Deck even though it isn't verified.”